 “Snails are all right…” she ventured.
 He drew his paw back, groomed an ear with it, ate something he’d pulled out—a flea, she thought—and gave her a smile, meant to be charming.

 He was very quick.
-He’d been flicking his tail in a complicated way, and now and then he swiveled his head, glancing at the opposite bank, peering into branches above, where they all knew to look, for hawks.
+He had been flicking his tail in a complicated way, and now and then he swiveled his head, glancing at the opposite bank, peering into branches above, where they all knew to look for hawks.
 And then behind him.

-“A small rabbit,” he murmured, “always goes over dandy.
+“A new young rabbit,” he murmured, “goes over dandy.
 Not your taste, I suppose.”
 He shrugged.
 “Your friend didn’t stay long.”

 “Oh, I don’t know him,” she said.
 “I wouldn’t call him a friend.
 The rabbit was only telling me.
 He said there were snakes…and weasels.”

-“Oh, well, I don’t know him,” she repeated.
-With two weasels to keep an eye on, she was having a time of it counting the ducklings.
+“Oh, but I don’t know him,” the duck repeated.
+With two weasels to keep an eye on, she was having a time of it counting her ducklings.
 There had been six.
 She felt there were still six, but the second weasel, with the same head-darting, tail-flicking habit of her companion, was making it hard to keep track.